Update from the garden 8th March 2026

 Update from the garden 17th January 2026

 What a difference a week makes.
-From feeling like we were in the depths of winter, to sensing that Spring is just around the corner, this week has felt like a pleasant period of calm after a period of wintry weather.
+From feeling like we were in the depths of winter, to sensing that Spring is just around the corner, this week has felt like a pleasant period of calm after a spell of wintry weather.
 Snowdrops are out and daffodils are poking their heads up from the ground to see what all this calamity is about!
 I for one am grateful to see the emergence of these fabulous bulbs and take it as a reminder that there will always be new life and growth after a hard cold winter.

 Allan, who has been looking after our orchard for a number of years now, alongside fellow volunteers such as Dave Watton, was kind enough to give myself and fellow volunteer Darryl, a beginners lesson in how to prune a mature apple tree, after months and months of us badgering him to do so!

-It was a genuine joy to see a master at work.
-There is quite clearly much to consider in order to prune correctly, and Allan explained in detail how he had to think months ahead whilst doing his work, considering what shape of canopy he wanted to try and create, how the weight of the apples may influence this shape, and how important it is to consider good air circulation through the branches of the tree.
-Whilst a branch may appear fine in winter when it is bare of any leaves or fruits, a heavy crop of fruit will add significant weight that will lower the branch.
+I can honestly and sincerely say that it was a genuine joy to see a master at work, as we stood and watched Allan circle the tree, with secateurs and saw to hand, making cuts in various places, to open up the tree into a fabulous shape.
+There is quite clearly much to consider in order to prune correctly, but Allan made it look incredibly easy, barely even pausing as he made the necessary adjustments to the tree.
+As he worked, Allan explained in detail how was having to think months ahead whilst doing his work, considering what shape of canopy he wanted to try and create, how the weight of the apples may influence this shape and that as branches would be pulled down as the year progressed with leaves unfurling from buds and fruits swelling.
+Whilst a branch may appear fine in winter, when it is bare of any leaves or fruits, a heavy crop of fruit will add significant weight that will lower the branch.
+"We don't want the fruits to be touching the floor for a start", joked Allan, "but we also don't want the branch to bend and rub against any other branches, as that could cause wounds which may be vulnerable to infection and disease.
+We want to help create a fine shaped tree, a healthy structure for fruit to grow on for many years to come".

-"We don't want it to be touching the floor for a start", says Allan, "but we also don't want the branch to bend and rub against any other branches, as that could cause wounds which may be vulnerable to infection and disease.
-We want a good shaped tree, a healthy structure for fruit to grow on for many years to come.
-The aim is to create a nice open centre, though which air an flow.
-If you think about how the tree will look in the height of summer, with its leaves on full display and fruit swelling, we need to ensure air can freely move through that canopy, to prevent any fungal disease".
-Allan continues his work and tells me how his old mentors used to say that the aim is to be able to throw their hats clean through the centre of the tree without touching any branches.
-This means that any new growth that is heading inwards towards the centre of the tree is removed.
-Sharp and clean tools are a must to prevent causing disease, and just as important is making sure that the cut is clean and made right back to a bud or join- "No coat hangers", Allan jokes!
+Allan then described the importance of ensuring there was good air circulation through the branches of the tree.
+The aim of our pruning activities would be to create a nice open centre, though which air will flow easily.
+If you think about how the tree will look in the height of summer, with its leaves on full display and fruit swelling, we would need to ensure air could freely move through that canopy, to prevent any fungal disease from taking hold.
+Allan continued his work and expressed to me how his old mentors used to say that the aim is to be able to throw your hat clean through the centre of the tree without touching any branches.
+This meant that any new growth that was heading inwards towards the centre of the tree was to be removed.
+Sharp and clean tools are a must to prevent causing disease, and just as important is making sure that the cut is clean and made right back to a bud or join- "No coat hangers", Allan joked!

 Allan also explained the process of watershoot management and tip-pruning to me.
 When a large limb is removed from a tree, because of for example an attempt to cut out canker, the tree will send up lots of vertical shoots which are called watershoots.
 These are somewhat vigorous growths which don't bare any fruiting buds for the first two years.
 Because they all shoot from around the old cut of a significant limb, they can cause overcrowding.
 Most are removed but Allan says that he tends to leave one or two to draw the growth and stop excessive growth elsewhere in the tree.
 Allan then explained the process of tip pruning.
 The watershoot is vertical, but we want to create side branching out and away from the centre of the tree in order to allow the fruit to hang nicely along the branch, at an angle which allows the fruit to get some sun and airflow.
 Making a cut just above a healthy wood bud (a bud carrying leaves but no flowers which are noticeably smaller than a fruit bud) should encourage a side shoot and more horizontal growth.